Francis' Incarnational Ministry

 and it is in dying that we are born to eternal life.

-Scholars tell us they are not certain that Francis actually wrote those exact words.
+Scholars tell us they are not certain that Francis wrote those exact words.
 However, the incarnational life expressed in it dramatizes the powerful image of Christ shining forth through missionaries who allow Christ to live in them in ways that make them seem like "Jesus with skin on."

 "Francis greeted the sultan with peace in a way that was similar to that of a Muslim greeting.
 The sultan was enraptured by Francis' boldness and loving timbre.
 They talked of spiritual matters and reflected together on each other's religious traditions." -- Megan Pittman, Northwest Nazarene University graduate student